Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Experiments

 First we test the ability of our proposed method to infer the tensor rank of model parameters in a neural network.
 For each tensor format we construct a synthetic version of the MNIST dataset using a one-layer tensorized neural network (equivalent to tensorized logistic regression).
 The tensorized layer is fully connected and the fixed tensor rank is five for each tensor format: 5 for CP, [5, 5, 5] for Tucker and [1, 5, 5, 1] for TT/TTM.
 We use the rank-5 model to generate synthetic labels for the MNIST images.
 Then we train a set of low-rank tensorized models with a maximum rank of 10 on the synthetic dataset.
 For the CP, tensor-train, and Tucker formats we reshape the weight matrix $\mat{W}\in \mathbb{R}^{784\times 10}$ into a tensor of shape size $[28,28,10]$ (i.e., an order-3 tensor of size $28\times28\times 10$).
 For the tensor-train matrix format we use the dimensions $[4,7,4],[7,2,5]$.

 We plot the mean inferred ranks for our log-uniform (LU) and half-cauchy (HC) priors in Fig.~\ref{fig: synthetic inferred ranks}.
-We observe that our model performs well across tensor formats.
-The actual CP rank is exactly recovered.
+The actual CP rank is exactly recovered in our model.
 The inferred ranks of Tucker, TT and TTM are close to but not equal to the exact values, because tensor ranks are not unique, which is a fundamental difference between matrices and tensors.